Variable Rate Loans

 - Your interest rate will vary according to market interest rates

-At the moment, the Bank of England’s base rate is at a historic 300-year low of 0.25 per cent, though this could change at any time.
-Some smart financial types are saying this could be as early as next year – but there’s no way of knowing if it could be earlier or later.
-To give you an idea of how this might impact on you, just a 1% increase on a loan of £15,000 would raise the cost by £90.91 in just one year and have a huge impact on the total cost of the loan, which could increase even more if further rate rises happen.
+To give you an idea of how the Bank of England’s base rate might impact on you, just a 1% increase on a loan of £15,000 would raise the cost by £90.91 in just one year and have a huge effect on the total cost of the loan, which could increase even more if further rate rises happen.

 The interest rates available to you personally will also depend on your personal circumstances, your credit report, how much you want to borrow and over how long.
-If you’re prepared to give a extra security by using your home as collateral for a secured loan, it could help you obtain a better rate.
-This is riskier because if you continually miss payments your creditor could look to take possession of your property and you could end up without anywhere to sleep at night, which is very much one of life’s essentials.
+If you’re prepared to give a lender extra security by using your home as collateral for a loan, it could help you secure a better rate.
+This is riskier though, as you could lose your home if you fail to make repayments.

 Compare Variable Rate Loans